 Moreover, the download mode is also widely used in gaining root access, installing custom recovery, custom ROMs, boot loader, kernels, modems, pit files, system updates, etc. By entering your Samsung Galaxy A5 into Download Mode, you can easily install the newly released Samsung OTA updates.
 You can easily flash them from your computer directly into your smartphone using only a USB data cable.

 Remember that for flashing an official stock firmware you’ll need a tool called Odin which must be installed on your computer.
 Below you can find the download links for all versions of Odin.
 If you are installing ROM by entering your Galaxy A5 into download mode, then you need the ROM package file in tar or tar.md5 format which can be flashed by Odin tool from a computer.

 For entering the downloading mode, it is not necessary that your phone much be rooted.
 Download mode, also called as Odin mode can be entered on any smartphone or tablet irrespective of whether it is rooted or unrooted, whether it has custom ROM or stock ROM installed.
 To confirm that you’ve successfully booted your Galaxy A5 into download mode, you’ll see a black/blue screen with an Android image in it which says “Downloading”.

 Entering Galaxy A5 into download mode is one of the easiest tasks that any Android user can implement, as you just need to follow any of the instructions mentioned below.
 Here in this step by step guide, we’ll discuss four important methods on how to easily enter Galaxy A5 into download mode with or without keys.

 How to Enter Samsung Galaxy A5 into Download Mode

 Here we have mentioned 4 different ways to enter your Galaxy A5 into download mode.
 You can refer to any one of them.
 Note that the below-mentioned methods apply to all variants of Samsung Galaxy A5 including SM-A500F, SM-A500FU, SM-A500M, SM-A500Y, SM-A500YZ, SM-A500F1/A500K/A500S, SM-A500FQ.

 Method 1: Using Hard Keys

-Step 2: Press and Hold Volume Down key + Home button (middle button) + Power button simultaneously until you see a warning message.
-Leave all the keys as you see the warning message window.
+- Press and hold the Volume Down key + Home button (middle button) + Power button simultaneously until you see a warning message.

-This will directly land your Galaxy A5 into download mode.
+- This will directly land your Galaxy A5 into download mode.

-That’s all!
+- That’s all!
 You’ve successfully booted your Galaxy A5 into download mode using hard keys.

 Method 2: Using ADB commands

-Step 2: Also enable OEM unlocking and Advance reboot mode from Developer options.
+- Also, enable OEM unlocking and Advance reboot mode from Developer options.

-Step 6: Now to ensure that your Galaxy A5 is properly connected to your computer or not, type the following commands in the command window and press enter key:
+- Now, type the following commands in the command window and press enter key:

-Note: If such thing doesn’t happen, then re-install device drivers, enable USB debugging mode and try again.
+- If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.

 adb reboot download

-As soon as you press enter key, your Galaxy A5 will boot into download mode.
+- As soon as you press enter key, your Galaxy A5 will boot into download mode.

 Method 3: Using Terminal Emulator (Requires ROOT)

-Step 2: Launch Terminal Emulator App.
+- Launch Terminal Emulator App.

-Step 4: As soon as you hit enter key, a popup will appear to grant Superuser permissions.
-So click on Grant option.
+- As soon as you hit enter key, a popup will appear to grant Superuser permissions.

-As soon as you hit enter key, your Galaxy A5 will enter into download mode.
+- As soon as you hit enter key, your Galaxy A5 will enter into download mode.

 Method 4: Using Quick Reboot App (Requires ROOT)

-Step 2: Launch Quick Reboot app.
+- Launch the Quick Reboot app.

-Step 3: Tick the ‘I have read and accept the terms’ and click on confirm.
+- Tick the ‘I have read and accept the terms’ and click on confirm.

-Step 5: Then Tap on Yes to confirm.
+- Then Tap on Yes to confirm.

-This will enter your Galaxy A5 into download mode.
+- This will enter your Galaxy A5 into download mode.

 How to Exit (get out of) Download Mode

-- For Android phones with a removable battery, you just need to open the back panel, remove and re-insert the battery and then normally start the phone by pressing Power button.
+- For Android phones with a removable battery, you just need to open the back panel, remove and re-insert the battery and then normally start the phone by pressing the Power button.